CTP Insurance in Western Australia

 In WA, unlike NSW, there is only one CTP insurer, the Insurance Commission of Western Australia (ICWA).
 The CTP division of the ICWA manages all claims resulting from motor vehicle crashes that involve WA licensed vehicles.

 The ICWA covers owners and drivers of vehicles registered in WA for the cost of claims against them for death or injury caused by their negligence.
 The insurance applies in any part of Australia and is subject to warranties and conditions.
-The scheme is fault based so that an injured party must prove liability and establish negligence on the part of the driver or owner of a vehicle.
+This aspect of the scheme is fault based so that an injured party must prove liability and establish negligence on the part of the driver or owner of a vehicle.
+The insurance was extended from 1 July 2016 to cover anyone catastrophically injured in a motor vehicle crash in WA, regardless of fault.
+People with catastrophic injuries are covered for the treatment, care and support they need for the remainder of their lives.

 Motor vehicle licence fees in WA are primarily based on vehicle weight plus administration fees.
 The rate per kilogram varies depending on vehicle type.